Are Gen 3.0 NVMe SSDs Forward Compatible with Gen 4.0 Slots?

 Will I get full Gen 3.0 NVMe speed on the Gen 4.0 port?

-Definitely, you will have all the speed that your SSD can offer because you are actually allowed to use double the bandwidth that the requirements.
-The PCIe 4.0 can work at 2GB/s data transfer speed per lane.
+You will have all the speed that your SSD can offer, as you are allowed to use double the bandwidth required.
+The PCIe 4.0 can operate at a data transfer speed of 2GB/s per lane.
 The PCIe 3.0, on the other hand, offers just 1 GB/s per lane.
-Your Gen 3.0 SSD can offer you performance within 4GB/s while the Gen 4.0 ports are designed to handle speeds up to 8GB/s.
-So, you will be able to get all the speed that your SSD can offer on a Gen 4.0 port but that port is actually made to handle much higher and better performance.
+Your Gen 3.0 SSD can provide performance of up to 4GB/s, while Gen 4.0 ports are designed to handle speeds of up to 8GB/s.
+Therefore, you will be able to utilize all the speed that your SSD can offer on a Gen 4.0 port; however, that port is designed to handle much higher and better performance.

 I hope this helps!